EmptyLaughter/Full-Stack-Development/SqliteDB.md

         return Employees.query.all()
 ```

 Migrations "propagate changes" between the project model code and the database schema.
-One way to migrate would be to use Flask-Migrate, which is described in the RESTful API guide listed underneath Sources.
+One way to migrate would be to use Flask-Migrate, which is described in the RESTful API guide listed under Sources.

 ## Sources
 * SQLite tutorial: https://www.tutorialspoint.com/sqlite/sqlite_create_table.htm